aeilot/aeilot/README.md

 #### More Detailed

-I am a student who codes by avocation from China.
+I am a student who codes by avocation.
 I write mainly C++, partly Swift and Python, and Java while needed.

-I made innovative projects, like [Daily Notes](https://github.com/aeilot/DailyNotes), and I have a great many ideas waiting to be realized.
-I play an active part in many Open Source repositories, especially those belong to my friend [@MrWillCom](https://github.com/MrWillCom).
+I made innovative projects, like [Daily Notes](https://github.com/aeilot/DailyNotes), and I have a great many ideas to be realized.
+I play an active part in many Open Source repositories, especially those belonging to my friend [@MrWillCom](https://github.com/MrWillCom) and [@CLCK0622](https://github.com/CLCK0622).

 I have participated in WWDC Scholarship twice (both failed though), and will try harder in the future.
 Also, I have taken part in several contests in Programming, such as NOIP (National Olympiad in Informatics in Provinces), and got prizes.
 [Here](https://github.com/aeilot/ProblemSet)'s where I practice.

 At my leisure, I love filming and taking photos.
 Follow my [YouTube (NOT AVAILABLE)](#notavailable) and [BiliBili](https://space.bilibili.com/378981479) for more.
+I've been exploring the use of stream of consciousness in movies.

 I'm willing to make friends from home and abroad.
-Here's my [email](mailto:louis.aeilot@icloud.com), my [Telegram](https://t.me/aeilotd) and my [Twitter](https://twitter.com/aeilot)
+Here's my [email address](mailto:louis.aeilot@icloud.com), [Telegram](https://t.me/aeilotd) and  [Twitter](https://twitter.com/aeilot).

 <!-- In the end, I'm proud to introduce my elder sister [@QD-lazy-tm](https://github.com/QD-lazy-tm) who is 16. -->